Western Montana road trip: best things to do in Yellowstone Country

 About the Butte splash pad water park

 Run by Butte City Parks and Recreation, this is a small, inexpensive water park that is ideal on a hot Montana summer day.
 Two big water slides, a kids cove, lazy river and more, it’s only $20 for a family of four.
 Awesome deal and much needed to cool down.
+Stops like this are always great to add to a family road trip.

 Location: Google Maps link here.
 3103 S Utah Ave, Butte MT 59701